kvalle/writings/original-lisp.md

 ### Evaluating `lambda` application

-In the above example, `foo` is looked up in the environment and a new s-expression is evaluated.
+In the example above, `pair` is looked up in the environment and a new s-expression is evaluated.
 This new expression holds a function rather than an atom as the first element.
 Thus, the first element looks something like `(lambda (list of parameters) body)`.
 The rest of the elements in `e` are the arguments to the function.
+The `apply` function evaluates such expressions.

 ```python
 def apply(exp, env):